iTwin/itwin-cli/docs/access-control/group/update.md

   **Type:** `string` **Required:** No

 - **`--ims-group`**
   A list of IMS Groups to be linked to the group.
+Max amount of 50.
   **Type:** `string` **Required:** No **Multiple:** Yes

 - **`--member`**
   A list of members (emails) to be assigned to the group.
+Max amount of 50.
   **Type:** `string` **Required:** No **Multiple:** Yes

 - **`-n, --name`**